 - Create a new report, data source, or explorer.

 A report is where you put charts and other elements for visualization.
 You’ll need a data source to display data in your report.
-Explorer allows you to use Data Studio functionality without creating a full report, but it’s still beta and won’t be discussed further in this article.
+Explorer allows you to use Looker Studio functionality without creating a full report, but it’s still beta and won’t be discussed further in this article.

 - Access reports that were created by others and shared with you.

 - Access reports that you created or copied from others.

 - View the trash for any reports you have deleted.

 2 – The toolbar menu, which lets you: